 Con "Competing against companies with 5–20x more funding creates existential pressure that permeates the culture"

 The intensity concern is the most important one to understand before joining.
-Mistral is competing against OpenAI ($300B+ valuation, 3,500 employees) and Anthropic ($61.5B valuation, 1,500 employees) with significantly fewer resources.
+Mistral is competing against OpenAI (~$852B post-money valuation as of March 2026, ~7,800 employees) and Anthropic ($61.5B valuation, 1,500 employees) with significantly fewer resources.
 That gap in funding and headcount means every Mistral employee is doing more, moving faster, and operating under more pressure than their counterparts at larger labs.
 Some people thrive in that environment.
 Others burn out.
 Knowing which category you fall into is critical before accepting an offer.

 The open-weight question is more philosophical but still worth considering.
 If you're joining Mistral specifically because of its open-source ethos, be aware that the company's strategy has evolved.
 The most capable models are now proprietary, and the business model increasingly looks like a standard AI company rather than an open-source champion.
 The open-weight heritage is real, and smaller models remain open, but the trajectory is worth understanding clearly.